Frank-Lucas1304/Capstone/README.md

 ```
 Target is a necessary class since every target needed their own "event" timer for the animations.
 An improved iteration of this class was used for the Music Melody game.

-Each Target instance has a `status` attribute
+Each Target instance has a `status` attribute which can have the following values:

+- `"inactive"`: The target is asleep.
+It has not yet been activated.
+-  `"active"` : the target animation has started.
+- `"hit"`: The target has been hit in the allowable window of time and at the desired location by the user.
+- `"missed"`: The target was not hit in the allowable window of time.